 sudo add-apt-repository ppa:whizzzkid/bingwallpaper sudo apt-get update sudo apt-get install bingwallpaper

-If you don’t want to use this method, the developer has also created an easy installer to run instead.
+If you don’t want to use this method, the developer has also created an easy installer to run [No Longer Available] instead.
 The app runs at startup and keeps the wallpapers in your ~/Pictures/Bing folder.

 Of course, those who hate Microsoft probably won’t want to disgrace their Linux desktops with anything having to do with them.
 If you can get over this, however, you’ll find some great wallpapers.